What was the best spring news for every top-25 team?

 4. USC

-With WRs JuJu Smith-Schuster and Darreus Rogers (and Adoree' Jackson) off to the NFL, the Trojans entered the spring needing to assess the development of the players in line to replace them.
+With WRs JuJu Smith-Schuster and Darreus Rogers (and cornerback Adoree' Jackson) off to the NFL, the Trojans entered the spring needing to assess the development of the players in line to replace them.
 It was an encouraging process.
 Michael Pittman Jr., Velus Jones Jr. and Tyler Vaughns, all of whom are from the Class of 2016, showed they have the ability to make a meaningful impact next year playing alongside presumed No. 1 receiver Deontay Burnett -- Kyle Bonagura

 5. Penn State

 Saquon Barkley and Trace McSorley are in the conversation for top backfield duo in college football in 2017, but it doesn't stop there for the Nittany Lions.
 Coach James Franklin said he was impressed with backup quarterback Tommy Stevens throughout spring.
 Former blue-chip running back Miles Sanders has added 20 pounds of muscle after averaging 7.4 yards per carry as a freshman.
-Toss in a couple playmakers at receiver, Penn State's offense might topple some program records this fall. -- Murphy
+Toss in a couple of playmakers at receiver, Penn State's offense might topple some program records this fall. -- Murphy

 6. Oklahoma State